Nick-Damico/ruby-master-mind/README.md

 # MasterMind

+Master Mind CLI is a command-line interface (CLI) implementation of the popular and challenging game Master Mind.

+This repository provides a playable version of the game that can be run directly from the command line.
+Test your code-breaking skills by attempting to guess the secret pattern within the specified number of attempts.
+The game features customizable options such as the number of colors, code length, and the maximum number of attempts.
+The interactive CLI interface provides a user-friendly experience, allowing players to make guesses, receive feedback, and track their progress.
+Whether you are a fan of the original game or new to Master Mind, this CLI version offers an engaging and enjoyable way to challenge your logic and deduction skills.
+Have fun playing and mastering the code-breaking challenge with Master Mind CLI!

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/master_mind`.
+Ruby code in the file `lib/master_mind`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation